Frequently Asked Questions

 What are the RFC submission deadlines?

-RFCs must be submitted and set as "approval" status before 12pm on each Friday for review on Monday, and Tuesday for review on Wednesday.
+RFCs must be submitted and set as "approval" status before 2pm on each Monday for review on Wednesday.

 What if I need to make a change to a service immediately?